cmacrae/pkg_search/README.md

 pkg\_search
 ===========

-A nifty little script for searching for & installing packages in OpenBSD
+A nifty little wrapper for searching for & installing packages in OpenBSD

 What does it do?
 ----------------